Anushk97/churn_prediction/README.md

 - **data/**: Contains the data files used for the project.
 - **model/**: Contains the trained model file.
-- **notebooks/**: Includes Jupyter Notebooks used for data analysis and model development.
 - **src/**: Contains the source code of the project.
 Model training, prediction and service/application development are located in this folder.

 ## Steps